Aurangabad Maharashtra, India Travel Guide

 March to June (Summer): These months bring intense heat.
 Temperatures typically range from 25°C to 45°C (77°F to 113°F).
 Expect low humidity, but the sun bears down powerfully, making midday outdoor activities uncomfortable, if not impractical.
 The air feels arid and hot.

-From july To september (Monsoon): The rainy season changes the landscape into a lush green.
+July to September (Monsoon): The rainy season changes the landscape into a luxuriant green.
 Temperatures grow milder, generally staying between 20°C and 30°C (68°F to 86°F).
 Humidity grows significantly.
 You will experience moderate to heavy rainfall, often in sudden, intense downpours followed by clear spells.

 High Season (October to March): Expect higher prices for accommodation and flights.
 Popular attractions like the Ajanta and Ellora Caves draw larger crowds, leading to longer queues and a less serene experience.
 Book your arrangements well in advance in these months.

 Shoulder Season (July to September - Monsoon): Waterfalls appear near the underground chambers, offering unique photo opportunities.
-Fewer tourists mean a quieter experience at attractions, and you might find lower prices for hotels and flights.
+Fewer tourists mean a quieter encounter at attractions, and you might find lower prices for hotels and flights.
 The atmosphere feels dramatic and refreshing.
 Rain can interrupt travel plans, potentially causing delays or making some outdoor paths muddy and slick.
-High humidity may seem uncomfortable for some.
+High humidity can feel uncomfortable for some.
 Pack appropriate rain gear.

 Lowest prices for flights and accommodation.
 Deserted places of interest for private viewing.